spinofsf/SDC-vehicle-detection/README.md

 # SDC-vehicle-detection
 The goal of this project is to implement a simple vehicle detection pipeline from the vision system in the car.

-Distortion induced by the camera is taken into account and correction is applied to the image feed.
-As described below, an image pipeline comprising of multiple transforms(color, gradient and perspective) is implemented resulting in a "birds-eye view" of the front facing camera image.
-Polynomial fits and various statistics during the process are captured and displayed.
+Vehicles are detected by first training a classifier on car and non-car sample data sets and using a sliding window search on the input frames to detect cars.
+The features vectors, heat map thresholds, sliding window scales used to train the classifier and detect car images have been experimented with quite a bit to derive at the final values.

-From the output video, it is clear that simple image processing techniques are not sufficient to build a robust pipeline to detect lanes.
-Shadows on the road along with various road colors have a huge impact on detection accuracy.
-It will be interesting to further understand the accuracy of the current state-of-art approaches to lane detection.
+Even though HOG classifier coupled with an SVM classifier is simple, it is clear that these techniques are not sufficient to build a robust pipeline to detect vehicles in real time.
+A hardware software hybrid approach where some of these image processing functions are implemented in hardware might be needed.

-Key steps of this pipeline are:
+Key steps of this project are:
-* Calibrate and correct camera distortion using chessboard images
-* Generate calibration matrix and distortion coefficients and undistort images
+* Examined the dataset of car and non-car images
-* Apply color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to generate ("birds-eye view").
-* Detect lane pixels and polyfit them to find the lane lines and warp back to the original image
-* Anotate images with lane boundaries and metrics like lane curvature and offset from center
+* Extracted featureset for the images by appending 1) Spatial transform 2) Color histograms on all channels and 3) Histogram of Oriented Gradients (HOG)
+* Train a classifier Linear SVM classifier
+* Implement a sliding window search on the input frames and use the trained classifier to search for vehicles in each window
+* For all classifications, create a cumulative heatmap on multiple frames and apply a threshold to remove false positives.
+* Estimate a bounding box for vehicles detected

 ---
 ###Code

-Run the python notebook `lane_line_detection.ipynb` for the pipeline and lane detection video.
+Run the python notebook `vehicle_detection.ipynb` for detecting vehicles in the images and video.
 Implementation consists of the following files located in the source directory

-* source/lane_line_detection.ipynb  :   Capture video frames and runs image pipeline
-* source/gen_cam_cal.py             :   Generates camera calibration matrix and distortion coefficients using chessboard images
-* source/gen_process_image.py       -   Implements Sobel gradients, color and perspective tranforms
-* source/gen_linefit.py             -   Curve fit for lane detection
-* source/gen_stats_display.py       -   Calculates curvature, offset and implements polyfill and anotation of images
-* source/gen_detection_pipeline.py  -   Implements the entire pipeline
+* source/vehicle_detection.ipynb  :   Runs the pipeline on test images and project video
+* source/tracking_pipeline.py     :   Implements functions required for feature collection, SVM classification and vehicle detection
-* out_images                        -   Folder with images from various stages of the pipeline
+* out_images                      -   Folder with images at different stages of the pipeline
 * out_videos                      -   Folder with lane detected output videos

-###Camera Calibration

-Camera matrix and distortion coefficients are calculated using a set of chessboard images and Opencv functions.

-First step is to map 3D real world object points to 2D image space for the chessboard images.
-The chessboard images are fixed on a constant XY plane during capture, so object points are 3D points with Z axis of 0.
+###Data Set

+The data set used is comprised of images taken from the GTI vehicle image database, the KITTI vision benchmark suite.
+They comprise of two sets - car images and non-car images.
+Plotting some random samples

 ```python
     objp = np.zeros((6*9,3), np.float32)